Ivostomp/zsh-config/readme.md

 9. install the packages en enjoy!

-When in need of more packages just download and run the installer again. select the packages you want to install form de package window en just install!
+When in need of more packages just download and run the installer again. select the packages you want to install from de package window en just install!

 ### Oh-My-ZSH
+1.

+### Config file